Will rodents eat wood?

 Why is rodent control important?

 Rodents transmit diseases, contaminate food and surfaces, and damage our things.
-The reasons for control go far beyond the “ick” factor and the reality is that rodent control should be emphasized and prioritized more than it currently is.
+The reasons for control go far beyond the “ick” factor.
+The reality is that rodent control should be emphasized and prioritized more than it currently is.

 How do I get rid of rats in walls?